Frikster/Mesoscale-Brain-Explorer/README.md

 | R-M2          | 1             |  1000.0          |   2500.0        |
 | R-RS          | 1             |  500.0           |  -2500.0        |
 | R-AC          | 1             |  500.0           |      0.0        |

+For your coordinates, there *must* be 4 columns if you are importing for the ROI Placement plugin.
+Otherwise, there *must* be 3 with the length column omitted for the Seed Placement plugin (Seeds have length 1).
+Next, for the column names the "1)" *must* exist for the column with ROI names, a "2)" for the length column, a "3)" for X Coordinates and "4)" for the Y Coordinate.
+For seeds omit the length column.
+Thus "2)" for X Coordinate and "3)" for Y Coordinate columns.
+Your coordinates can be named whatever you please.

 ## For Developers
 If you are developing on Ubuntu simply follow the installation